abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/kafka_gcp.md

 ### Initialize Terraform

-To initialize Terraform follow the document used in the section, [Deploy Cluster Automatically (AWS)](https://github.com/abhisheknishantpuresoftware/arm-learning-paths/blob/Testing/content/learning-paths/server-and-cloud/kafka/kafka_aws.md#initialize-terraform).
+To initialize Terraform follow the document used in the section, [Deploy Cluster Automatically (AWS)](/learning-paths/server-and-cloud/kafka/kafka_aws#initialize-terraform).

-The output should be similar to the output attached in the section, [Deploy Cluster Automatically (AWS)](https://github.com/abhisheknishantpuresoftware/arm-learning-paths/blob/Testing/learning-paths/server-and-cloud/kafka/kafka_aws.md#configure-three-node-zookeeper-cluster-through-ansible).

 ### Create a Terraform execution plan

-To create a Terraform execution plan follow the document used in the section, [Deploy Cluster Automatically (AWS)](https://github.com/abhisheknishantpuresoftware/arm-learning-paths/blob/Testing/content/learning-paths/server-and-cloud/kafka/kafka_aws.md#create-a-terraform-execution-plan).
+To create a Terraform execution plan follow the document used in the section, [Deploy Cluster Automatically (AWS)](/learning-paths/server-and-cloud/kafka/kafka_aws#create-a-terraform-execution-plan).

 ### Apply the Terraform execution plan

-To apply the Terraform execution plan follow the document used in the section, [Deploy Cluster Automatically (AWS)](https://github.com/abhisheknishantpuresoftware/arm-learning-paths/blob/Testing/content/learning-paths/server-and-cloud/kafka/kafka_aws.md#apply-the-terraform-execution-plan).
+To apply the Terraform execution plan follow the document used in the section, [Deploy Cluster Automatically (AWS)](/learning-paths/server-and-cloud/kafka/kafka_aws#apply-the-terraform-execution-plan).

-The output should be similar to the output attached in the section, [Deploy Cluster Automatically (AWS)](https://github.com/abhisheknishantpuresoftware/arm-learning-paths/blob/Testing/learning-paths/server-and-cloud/kafka/kafka_aws.md#configure-three-node-zookeeper-cluster-through-ansible).

 ## Configure three node Zookeeper cluster through Ansible

-You can use the same `zookeeper_cluster.yaml` file used in the section, [Deploy Cluster Automatically (AWS)](https://github.com/abhisheknishantpuresoftware/arm-learning-paths/blob/Testing/learning-paths/server-and-cloud/kafka/kafka_aws.md#configure-three-node-zookeeper-cluster-through-ansible).
+You can use the same `zookeeper_cluster.yaml` file used in the section, [Deploy Cluster Automatically (AWS)](/learning-paths/server-and-cloud/kafka/kafka_aws#configure-three-node-zookeeper-cluster-through-ansible).

 ### Ansible Commands